swift-on-server/site/contents/blog/authors/tibor-bodecs/index.md

 ctaUrl: "mailto:mail.tib@gmail.com"
 ---

-Tibor is the author of [The Practical Server-Side Swift](https://theswiftdev.gumroad.com/) book and also writes on [theswiftdev.com](https://theswiftdev.com/), he is the co-founder of Binary Birds Kft.
-Tibor provides Server-Side Swift development and consulting.
+Tibor is the author of [The Practical Server-Side Swift](https://theswiftdev.gumroad.com/), writes on [theswiftdev.com](https://theswiftdev.com/), and is the co-founder and CEO of Binary Birds Kft.
+He is also a member of the [Swift Server Workgroup](https://www.swift.org/sswg/).